marcoralab/17q21.31-paper/README.md

 # MAPT / 17q21.31 inversion — analysis code

-Code to reproduce the analyses and figures in:

-> **<Paper title>**
-> <Authors>. *<Journal>* (<Year>). doi:<DOI>

-This repository collects the code for each analysis in the study of the *MAPT* 17q21.31 inversion — H1/H2 haplotype and genetic-ancestry effects — across long-read sequencing, iso-seq, bulk RNA-seq, and the ADSP whole-genome cohort.
+This repository includes the code for long-read sequencing, iso-seq, bulk RNA-seq, and the ADSP analysis.
-Each top-level folder is a self-contained analysis with its own README.

 ## Repository structure